nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 myConcat(', ', 'red', 'orange', 'blue');  // returns "red, orange, blue"
 ```
-## Question: can we use arguments object in arrow function?
+## Question: can we use arguments object inside arrow function in Javascript?
 No, it can't.  arguments only works in a regular function, not arrow function.
 An arrow function doesn’t have its own this value and the arguments object.
 Therefore, you should not use it as an event handler, a method of an object, a method of a class, or a prototype method, or when you have a function that uses the arguments object.